ShGanesh/Local-Blockchain-implememtation-using-Node.js-1/README.md

 # Local-Blockchain-implememtation-using-Node.js-1
+Yes, big name for a file but that is more or less an accurate description of this project.

-A local Blockchain Implementation which uses a basic Proof of Work (PoW) protocol (two leading zeroes).
+This local Blockchain Implementation which uses a basic Proof of Work (PoW) protocol (two leading zeroes).
+Blocks created are currently not stored anywhere.

+Modules used: 'crypto-js/SHA256'

+Enjoy.